mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 ## 3.1 Feature Descriptions

-The features for the subsequent model have mostly been selected based on existing literature, common sense, and subject matter knowledge.
+The features used in the model were primarily selected based on existing literature, common sense, and domain expertise in horse racing.

 ### Horse-related features